Discovering new treatments

 Molecular research to improve patient care

-Research in the department is designed to improve the therapy of a wide range of diseases.
+Research in the department is designed to improve the therapy for a wide range of diseases.
 Departmental research programs are heavily supported by research and training grants from the National Institutes of Health, the National Science Foundation and the Department of Defense, and by the pharmaceutical and biotechnology industry.

 Areas of research emphasis include: